radoslavtomas/valForm/README.md

 valForm.init(valConfig);
 ```

 **formId**: this might be useful if you need to handle more than one form on a page, e.g. you have main form with several fields and then small one for newsletter subscription.
-In that case you can specify which form shall be handled when submit button is pressed. **NB:** _You can handle validation programmatically..._
+In that case you can specify which form shall be handled when submit button is pressed. **NB:** _You can handle validation programmatically...

-@TODO: link to programmatic way

 **validationErrorClass**: by default it's "val--error",